 Love street art?
 How about silo art?
 Here are all the locations in South Australia to see this beautiful artwork #siloart #southaustralia #siloarttrail

 Kimba claims to be the halfway point across Australia on Highway One, and I have to admit, while I’ve driven through it many times I don’t remember ever stopping – until I stopped to look at the silo art.
 We then had a bit more of a look around the town, and there are a few things here in Kimba worth seeing.
 I would even suggest using Kimba as a place to overnight when travelling in the area.
-This is what having a huge piece of artwork on the silos is doing for these country towns that are just another stop on the highway.
+This is what having a huge piece of artwork on the silos, and a place on silo art trail SA, is doing for these country towns that are just another stop on the highway.

 The Kimba silos were painted in late 2017 by Melbourne artist Cam Scale.
 This amazing piece of artwork is 60 metres long and 25 metres wide, making it one of the biggest silo art projects in Australia.
 It’s depicting a young girl in a wheat field, like so many surrounding the town, and took three weeks to paint.